openequella/openequella.github.io/guides/CollectionDefinitionsEditorConfigurationGuide.md

 Clicking the Up Arrow icon closes the attachment display section.

 #### Show attachments icon default value
-The Show attachments icon displays to the right of the resource title on all EQUELLA results pages for resources with one or more attached files or links.
+The Show attachments icon displays to the right of the resource title on all openEQUELLA results pages for resources with one or more attached files or links.
 Clicking on this icon lists the attachments in either structured or thumbnail view.

 The default value of this icon is Closed, but can be set to Open for both Standard results pages and Integration screen results pages.
-This allows administrators the flexibility to configure results pages to automatically show attachments for some or all collections within standard (native) EQUELLA and the integration screen accessed from an integrated LMS.
+This allows administrators the flexibility to configure results pages to automatically show attachments for some or all collections within standard (native) openEQUELLA and the integration screen accessed from an integrated LMS.
 For example, an administrator may not want the Show attachments icon to default to open, displaying the list of attachments for a collection that contains resources that have many attachments, but may wish to for another collection with a single attachment restriction.
-Alternatively, an administrator may not require attachments to show automatically on standard EQUELLA results pages, but may feel it useful for instructors to be able to see attachments by default on the Integration screen results pages when they are adding content to their courses.
+Alternatively, an administrator may not require attachments to show automatically on standard openEQUELLA results pages, but may feel it useful for instructors to be able to see attachments by default on the Integration screen results pages when they are adding content to their courses.

 Note: No matter what value is selected as the default, users can click the Show attachment icon to open or close the attachments list as desired.